 If there are not enough entrants to form a competitive Class within a given Tournament Division (see Rule 1), contestants should be placed into more competitive "mixed" Classes where the overall ringer percentage "spread" will be less.
-Mixed Classes are not allowed, however, in some Championship Classes/Divisions of State Tournaments and also at the World Tournament (see also REQUIREMENT 3 "Mixed Play", and REQUIREMENT 4 "Divisions").
+Mixed Classes are not allowed at the World Tournament, but in Championship Classes of State Tournaments if divisions have fewer than 4 entries they may be mixed. (see also REQUIREMENT 3 "Mixed Play", and REQUIREMENT 4 "Divisions").